It is highly likely that you might suffer from a skin infection if you enter a pool infested with green algae.

 Natural water bodies have an ample amount of algae that can easily transfer to your pool if care is not taken.

-Pressure clean the surfaces to avoid swimming pool algae
+Pressure clean the surfaces to avoid green algae in pool

 By using a jet stream you can clean the surfaces, walls, and the corners of the swimming pool.